- Guiding Principles

 Camp will then progress through additional phases bringing camp to our full 'one camp, one family' program and routine - including our frequent co-ed activities.
 Should camp need to remain, or return to, a higher phase level, special arrangements will be made for brothers and sisters to still visit with one another in an outdoor, socially distant and safe manner.

-Though we remain optimistic that in 6 month's time, the world, and certainly our local communities, will experience to a large degree a 'return to normalcy' led by low community infection rates, it is simply too early for our team to make several important decisions relating to our ‘controlled campus' this summer.
-While at this point we believe some decisions can comfortably be made, for others, we remind ourselves that only time will allow the information we need to make the best informed decisions possible.
+Our optimism remains that the world, and certainly our local communities, will experience to some degree a 'return to normalcy' this summer led by low community infection and high vaccination rates.
+While at this point some decisions can comfortably be made, for others, we remind ourselves that only time will allow the information we need to make the best-informed decisions possible.
 Therefore we anticipate running a 'controlled campus' this summer that, though will lean towards limiting contact with the outside world, the interactions that we do have will be carefully thought through and planned.

 PC/US Parent Color War Visit